htruong/leetcode-excel/README.md

 Solutions to leetcode problems, written in the Microsoft Excel programming language (TM).

-If you get asked by the interviewer to program in any language you like, please strongly consider Microsoft Excel as your language of choice.
 You are free to copy my Excel """code""".
 I claim no copyright on them and will never rat you out.

+So next time, if you get asked by the interviewer to program in any language popular language you like, please strongly insist Microsoft Excel being your language of choice.

-If you get hired by providing my answers, please strongly consider donating a beer to me by sending Paypal to `htruong@tnhh.net`.
+If you get hired by providing my answers, please I suggest you to buy me a beer to me by sending Paypal to `htruong@tnhh.net`.